AryanRaval37/NeuralNetwork_python/README.md

 - Saving and loading models is possible.
 - Inbuilt methods for both classification and regression.
 - Inbuilt testing of accuracy, error, etc.
+- High speed calculations powered by numpy.

+Requirements :
+- Numpy
+- matplotlib
+And in future, probably mpmath and numba...